Sustainable Gaps

 A repeat visit is rarely just a truck roll.

-Service-call businesses lose time and margin when intake, dispatch, field notes, approvals, parts, customer communication, and billing do not share one route.
+Service-call businesses lose time and margin when first-call details, dispatch, field notes, approvals, parts, customer communication, and billing do not share one route.

 The call is visible.
 The cause may be somewhere else.